nazzak/DataOpsDemo/README.md

 * Error in Cloud Build
 * Performance and performance variation of all DAGs
 * Data Quality
+(More details soon)

 ## ToDo
-- [ ] Complete monitoring with Operation and log sink + BigQuery & DataStudio
+- [ ] Complete monitoring and alerting with Operation and log sink + BigQuery & DataStudio
 - [ ] Add information about testing
 - [ ] Add information about improving the speed of all steps
 - [ ] Add monitoring of Business metrics / data or model quality